AndersonPech/OpenGL_2D/JUSTIFICATION.md

 ### Where in the code should tutors look to see that you've fulfilled this requirement?

 Main function. create explosion textures and load explosion key functions.
 Shader1 shader2 shader3 glsl files.
 Uniform ourcolour is used to give the explosion a glowing effect in shader2.glsl.
+Ourcolour is changed in the render loop (line 299) in main.cpp depending on which texture is loaded.
+If death star it is gray, if explosion it is a changing red.
-GL_BLEND used to make rectangle transparent from the texture.
+GL_BLEND used to make rectangle transparent from the texture for the x wing.

 ## Section 3: Creation and Use of 2D Shapes